-Using the STOP identification system protects your computer in three ways:
+Using the STOP identification system protects a student’s computer in three ways:

-- An identifying property tag that takes 800 pounds of force to remove is affixed to your computer.
+(1) An identifying property tag that takes 800 pounds of force to remove is affixed to the student’s computer.

-- If your computer is stolen and the thief manages to remove the tag, an embedded tattoo, “STOLEN PROPERTY,” is left where the tag was, making the computer difficult to sell.
+(2) If the student’s computer is stolen and the thief manages to remove the tag, an embedded tattoo, “STOLEN PROPERTY,” is left where the tag was, making the computer difficult to sell.

-- Both the tag and the tattoo contain a 24-hour 800 number through which your computer can be identified and returned to you.
+(3) Both the tag and the tattoo contain a 24-hour 800 number through which the student’s computer can be identified and returned to the student.

 Tags can be purchased for $12.00 and will be affixed by the University Police.
 Contact the University of Chicago Police Department (773-702-8181) for more information.

 Please keep in mind that no system is foolproof.
-You should look into renter’s insurance, since many policies will cover laptops.
-You may also see if the laptop can be insured under a family member’s homeowner policy.
+Students should look into renter’s insurance, since many policies will cover laptops.
+Students also may see if the laptop can be insured under a family member’s homeowner policy.

-On a final note, please do not leave your laptop unattended when in the building.
+On a final note, please do not leave laptops unattended when in the building.
 The financial loss of a laptop is enormous, and the class notes and outlines kept on the laptop cannot be replaced.
-In addition, students are advised to back everything up on hard discs (and/or the Law School network) regularly.
+In addition, students are advised to back everything up regularly, whether to a cloud or an external hard drive.

 14.3 CARD-KEY ACCESS

+The Law School uses a card-key access system at all doors depending on the time of day.
 The security benefits of the card-key access system depend on the conscientiousness of the users.
 Key access points are located at the northeast entrance (north side of the classroom wing) and the East Breezeway.
 Students are able to enter the building using their Chicago Card during building hours.
 During weekday business hours, the Receptionist monitors building entry.
 All members of the University community may enter during the day.
 Visitors must sign in, show ID, and indicate the purpose of their visit.
 An appropriate person from that area will be notified.
 A Visitor Control Attendant is stationed in the East Breezeway area after business hours through the time the building closes.
 The VCA may leave his or her station to patrol the building during the later hours, so students should be aware that they may not be able to enter the building for several minutes if they do not have their Chicago Card with them.
-Moreover, the VCA may not be available to escort students to their cars or to campus transportation during those times.
+Moreover, the VCA may not be available to escort students to their cars during those times.

-Please make sure you carry your Chicago Card at all times.
-In addition to needing it to enter the building, you may be asked to display it to verify that you are a law student.
+Students should carry their Chicago Card at all times.
+In addition to needing it to enter the building, students may be asked to display it to verify that they are a law student.

 14.4 SECURITY ALERTS

-Security Alerts are distributed by the University in an on-going effort to inform people about crime on campus.
+Security Alerts are distributed by the University in an on-going effort to inform members of the Law School community about crime on campus.
 You may subscribe to the security alert listserv at https://listhost.uchicago.edu:443/mailman/listinfo/safety-awareness.